 There are no families on site, so again, take your refreshments.

 Seitan Limania Beach is one of Crete’s most popular spots, and it’s located close to Chania city, so it’s pretty easy to get there.
 Not particularly ideal for children because you need to walk down a very steep and rocky path to get there (lined with mountain goats), but it’s more than worth it once you see the stunning view.

 The beach is skinny; in fact, it’s just a sandy strip, but around it is steep rocks and the most blinding blue water you’ll ever see.
-It’s extremely popular, so make sure you get there early during the summer months.
+It’s extremely popular, so ensure you get there early during the summer.

 To reach this beach, you can drive and park at the top end of the cliff, but some buses run throughout the summer, usually until the end of September.
 However, take your own refreshments as there are no on-site facilities- remember that the less you take, the easier it will be to get down the path!

 If you take the ferry from Kissamos to Balos Beach, you’ll have the opportunity to stop at Gramvousa Beach just before.
 This is another stunning beach that is sandy and has extremely clear water.
-There is also a clear view of an old fortress from Venetian times standing on the cliff above, which adds to the appeal.
+A clear view of an old fortress from Venetian times standing on the cliff above adds to the appeal.

 You can hike up to the fortress and check out the top view, which often looks over neighboring islands on a very clear day.
-However, if you want to visit Balos Beach and this one on the same day, you’re not going to have much time.
-Perhaps schedule a day on each one to get the most out of them.
+However, if you want to visit Balos Beach and this one on the same day, you will not have much time.
+Perhaps schedule a day for each one to get the most out of them.

 There are toilets on this beach but no cafes, so take your snacks and refreshments.

 Glaros Beach is the ideal choice for a day chilling out and has excellent facilities, so it’s perfect for families too.
 If you look towards the west from your place on the beach, you might also see the island of Agiou Theodorou, which gives the beach an extra element of enjoyment.